 Copy and paste the code below into your website to display the chart.

-In second place was M&A with five deals, accounting for 21.7% of overall deal activity in the country’s technology industry during the month.
+In second place was M&A with five deals, followed by private equity with one transactions, respectively accounting for 13.5% and 2.7% of overall deal activity in the country’s technology industry during the month.

 How well do you really know your competitors?

 Your download email will arrive shortly

 Not ready to buy yet?
 Download a free sample

 In terms of value of deals, M&A was the leading deal category in Israel’s technology industry with total deals worth $487.28m.